muntazirabidi/quant-finance/learning_notes/financial_theory/time_series.md

    - Explain why certain patterns require certain models

 Remember: In quant interviews, showing this kind of deep understanding - knowing not just how to use these models but why they work and when they fail - is often more valuable than perfect recall of formulas.

+## Volatilty Trading

+Think of volatility trading like selling insurance, while stock trading is more like betting on which direction a stock will move.
+Here's why this distinction is important:

+**Directional Risk in Stock Trading:**

+When you trade stocks, you need to be right about the direction.
+If you buy a stock at $100, you're betting it will go up.
+If it drops to $90, you lose money regardless of how volatile the movement was.
+This is challenging because stock movements are notoriously difficult to predict consistently.

+**Volatility Trading Advantage:**

+Volatility trading, on the other hand, doesn't require you to predict direction.
+You're essentially trading the magnitude of movement, not the direction.
+Think about these scenarios:

+- **Non-Directional Profit Opportunities:**: If you're trading volatility through options or VIX futures, you can profit whether the market goes up or down, as long as your volatility prediction is correct.
+For example, if you predict increased volatility and buy options straddles (both puts and calls), you can profit from big moves in either direction.

+- **Mean-Reverting Nature:**: Volatility tends to be mean-reverting, unlike stock prices.
+This means that periods of high volatility are likely to be followed by lower volatility, and vice versa.
+Let me demonstrate with code: